wp-plugins/basic-bilingual/readme.txt

 This is a problem up to version 0.3, sorry.
 See <a href="http://markjaquith.wordpress.com/2007/01/28/authorization-and-intentionorigination-verification-when-using-the-edit_post-hook/">Mark's explanation</a> and download 0.31, which should work.

+= Is the plugin working with cache plugins? =

+Not unless you use template tags and enclose them between `mfunc` tags (see you cache plugin's documentation about how to use those tags)

 == Screenshots ==